Skip to content

 ...

-Once injected successfully, the final Span data will include the Pod and Node names where the Span resides.
+Once injected successfully, you can see the Pod and Node names where the Span is located in the final Span data.

-• Do not modify the endpoints list unless you clearly understand the configuration logic and effects.
+• Do not modify the endpoints list here (unless you clearly understand the configuration logic and effects).

 endpoints = ["/v0.3/traces", "/v0.4/traces", "/v0.5/traces"]

-• To disable sampling (i.e., collect all data), the sampling rate field should be set as follows:
+• To disable sampling (i.e., collect all data), set the sampling rate field as follows:

 # [inputs.ddtrace.sampler]